 Waves Of Impact focuses on riding the waves but strives for a more significant impact.
 Keith and Josh hope that the participants can become a part of the larger beach community by participating in their programme.
 Isolation is a very real issue that special needs children and war veterans can face.
 The program connects people and families facing similar challenges, providing a platform to come together.
 The social aspect serves to form a bond of friendship and support that can then extend beyond the program.

 A normal day at the free surf camp begins with the volunteers (pro surfers themselves) taking the kids out on the SUP.
 A team of two – a surfer and a child – navigate the gentle white-water waves for 30 minutes.
 War veterans get to ride the waves on their own with encouragement from the camp.

-During the surf camp, the main mission is to just have fun: Enjoy the waves, experience the vastness of the ocean, and have a smile on your face.
+During the surf camp, the main mission is just to have fun: Enjoy the waves, experience the vastness of the ocean, and have a smile on your face.
 The children who participate may not master the waves at the end of their session, but they do have a lot of fun.
-As for the veterans, the camp instils a sense of confidence in them.
+As for the veterans, the camp instills a sense of confidence in them.

 You Can Play A Part Too